AlexBulankou/ai-talk1/labinstructions.md

 3. End-to-end transactions resolving complexity
 4. Implicit Interfaces and versioning problems

 Application Insights makes it easier to monitor the microservices.
+In this lab we will walk you thru the typical scenarios you'll implement while managing your microservices environment.

 ## Excercise 1.
 Permissions/roles